Previous Winners

 The award is reserved for a single university club each year that has excelled across the board in: club management, club development, media management, member recruitment & retention, member development & support, competition performance, team spirit and more.
 Your club may be maintaining a winning record while continuing to develop at the highest level, or you may be the most rapidly developing smaller club that has made the greatest strides in the last 12 months.
 A club committee receiving the Dr. Un-Yong Kim Club of the Year Award can be assured to have performed at an exceptionally high level across the academic year.

 The Dr. Un-Yong Kim Club of the Year Award is named in remembrance of Dr. Un-Yong Kim, former IOC vice president, founding president of World Taekwondo Federation and Kukkiwon, global sports leader and diplomat.
 Dr. Un-Yong Kim is widely known as the “father of Olympic Taekwondo” for having made the greatest of all individual contributions to the development and recognition of taekwondo as an Olympic sport.
-The award celebrates an exemplary university club committee that have has made a significant contribution to their members on and off the court, nurturing and growing university taekwondo through their passion and organisational excellence this year.
+The award celebrates an exemplary university club committee that has made a significant contribution to their members on and off the court, nurturing and growing university taekwondo through their passion and organisational excellence this year.

 Summary submission guidance

-Your submission must describe your club’s recent activities and achievements, and it must be less than 2,500 words; it should tell the story of your club’s academic year, it may include photographs, tables and charts; it must be authored exclusively by the club’s committee members; it must be produced to a high standard; it must include on the cover page: the full name and contact details of the primary author and all club committee members who served that year; it must include, but is not limited to, the following chapter headings:
+Your submission must be less than 3,000 words; it should tell the story of your club’s year, it may include photographs, tables and charts; it must be authored exclusively by the club’s committee members; it must be produced to a high standard; it must include on the cover page: the full name and contact details of the primary author and all club committee members who served that year (please also include the previous year’s committee for any achievements from before your committee took over); it must include a spending plan (for capital and long term development related purchases only, match funded projects may be considered); it must include, but is not limited to, the following chapter headings:

 1. Executive Summary